 SAP Security Notes November 2014 – Review

-SAP has released the monthly critical patch update for November 2014.
+SAP released its monthly critical patch update for November 2014.
 This month, one critical vulnerability found by ERPScan researcher Vahagn Vardanyan was closed.

 The most critical issues

-Some of our readers and clients asked us to categorize the most critical issues to patch them first.
-So, the most critical issues of this update can be patched by the following SAP Security Notes:
+Our readers and clients asked us to categorize the most critical issues to patch them first.
+The most critical ones of this update can be patched by the following SAP Security Notes:

 - 2018479: SAP Internet Graphics Server has a Buffer Overflow vulnerability.
 An attacker can use Buffer Overflow for injecting specially crafted code into working memory.
 The code will be executed by the vulnerable application.
 Executed commands will run with the same privileges as the service that executes them.
-This can lead to taking complete control over an application, denial of service, command execution, and other attacks.
-In case of command execution, the attacker can obtain critical technical and business-related information stored in the vulnerable SAP system or use it for privilege escalation.
-Speaking about denial of service, terminating the process of a vulnerable component is possible.
-Nobody will be able to use this service, which has a negative impact on business processes, system downtime, and business reputation.
+This can lead to taking the complete control over an application, the denial of service, the command execution, and other attacks.
+In case of the command execution, the attacker can obtain the critical technical and business-related information stored in the vulnerable SAP system or use it for the privilege escalation.
+Speaking about the denial of service, terminating the process of a vulnerable component is possible.
+Nobody will be able to use this service, which has a negative impact on business processes, the system downtime, and the business reputation.
 It is recommended to install this SAP Security Note to prevent risks.

 - 1738988: SAP ABAP Dictionary has an ABAP Code Injection vulnerability.
-Depending on the code, the attacker can inject and run their own code, obtain additional information that should not be displayed, modify data, delete data, modify the output of the system, create new users with higher privileges, control system behavior, probably escalate privileges by executing malicious code or even performing a DoS attack.
+Depending on the code, the attacker can inject and run their own code, obtain the additional information that should not be displayed, modify or delete any data, modify the output of the system, create new users with higher privileges, control the system behavior, probably escalate privileges by executing malicious code or even performing a DoS attack.
 It is recommended to install this SAP Security Note to prevent risks.

 Issues that were patched with the help of ERPScan

 - An SMB Relay vulnerability in SAP FM ARCHIVE_ADMIN_CHECK_FILE.
-Update is available in SAP Security Note 2037572.
+The update is available in SAP Security Note 2037572.
 An attacker can use SMB Relay to escalate their privileges up to the OS user who started the SAP server.
-These privileges will give the attacker unlimited access to the data stored in the SAP system.
-This data can be used to control all business processes and perform sensitive operations over the SAP landscape, possibly taking remote control over affected systems.
+These privileges will give the attacker an unlimited access to the data stored in the SAP system.
+This data can be used to control all the business processes and perform sensitive operations over the SAP landscape, possibly taking a remote control over the affected systems.

 It is highly recommended to patch all those issues to prevent business risks.

-SAP has traditionally issues acknowledgments to the security researchers of ERPScan on their website.
+SAP traditionally published acknowledgments to the security researchers of ERPScan on their website.
 Advisories with technical details will soon be published at ERPScan.com.
 Checks for the issues are already available in ERPScan Security Monitoring Suite.